Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

-\end{example} \begin{example} Another example is the analytification of varieties, by the spreading out technique.
+\end{example} \begin{example} Another example is the analytification of a finite type algebraic variety, by the spreading out technique.

 Let $Y$ be a finitely presented scheme over $K$.
-Then by \cite{EGA IV}, 8.9.1, there exists a finitely generated $\Q_p$-subalgebra $A$ in $K$ together with a finitely presented $A$-scheme $Y_0$, such that $Y_0\times_A K=Y$.
-Besides, by the generic flatness in \cite{EGA IV}, 8.9.4, we could find a localization $B$ of $A$ such that $Y_0\times_A B$ is flat over $B$.
-And since $\Q_p$ is of characteristic $0$, by the generic smoothness we may assume $A$ is smooth over $\Q_p$.
-In this way, the injection $A\ra K$ in the diagram
+By \cite[8.9.1]{EGA-IV}, there exists a finitely generated $\Q$-subalgebra $A$ in $K$ together with a finitely presented $A$-scheme $Y_0$, such that $Y_0\times_{\Spec(A)} \Spec(K)=Y$.
+As the map $A\ra K$ factors through the fraction field of $A$, we may assume $A$ is a finitely generated field extension of $\mathbb{Q}$ and $Y_0$ is defined over $A$.
+Notice that the transcendental degree of $\mathbb{Q}_p$ over $\Q$ is infinite.
+So by embedding a transcendental basis of $A$ over $\mathbb{Q}$ into $\mathbb{Q}_p$, we may find a finite extension $K_0$ of $\mathbb{Q}_p$ such that $A$ can be embedded into $K_0$.
+In this way, we reduce the case to Example \ref{discrete lift}, as $Y^\an$ can be defined over a discrete valud subfield $K_0$ of $K$ that has a perfect residue field.

-can be lifted into an $\Q_p$-linear map $A\ra \Bdr/\xi^2$, and we could base change $Y_0$ along this map to lift $Y$ to a finitely presented scheme over $\Bdr/\xi^2$.
-And by taking its analyfication, we get an $\Bdr/\xi^2$ lifting of $Y^\an$ from $K$. \end{example} By the upcoming work of the spreading out of rigid spaces by Conrad-Gabber \cite{CG}, it turns out that when $X$ is proper over $K$, it is also strongly liftable.
+\end{example} By the upcoming work of the spreading out of rigid spaces by Conrad-Gabber \cite{CG}, it turns out that $X$ is strongly liftable if it is a proper rigid space over $K$.

 \begin{proposition} Let $X$ be a proper rigid space over $K$.
-Then it is strongly liftable. \end{proposition} \begin{proof} We follow the proof for the spreading out of rigid spaces by Bhatt-Morrow-Scholze, studying the structure of the deformation ring; and instead of working on one rigid space, we work on a finite diagram of proper rigid spaces.
+Then it is strongly liftable. \end{proposition} \begin{proof} We follow the proof for the spreading out technique for rigid spaces by Bhatt-Morrow-Scholze in \cite{BMS} and study the structure of the deformation ring.
+However, instead of working on one rigid space, we need to work with a finite diagram of proper rigid spaces.
+Similar to Example \ref{discrete lift}, we fix a section $i:k=\calO_K/\frakm_K \ra \calO_K/p$ to the canonical surjection $\calO_K/p \ra k$, which induces an inclusion of $p$-adic fields $W(k)[\frac{1}{p}]\ra K$.